TheDeathlyCow/thirstful/README.md

 # Design Document

-This mod is still in planning phase.
+This mod is still in early development.
 Ideas are currently being documented in the [Design Document](./DESIGN%20DOCUMENT.md).